defmonk0/infinite-eclipse-notes/sessions/(34) The Froghemoth.md

 ### Big Frog

-* While walking and deciding what else to do for the evening, several party members overheard a confused couple looking into the water.
+* While walking and deciding what else to do for the evening, several *party* members overheard a confused couple looking into the water.
 * Unsure of what they were seeing, they happily engaged *Stolthet 'Mytejager' Nordligefjell* in their conversation, trying to determine what lay beneath the water.
 * An eye stalk and tongue grabbed one of the individuals, pulling them into the water and killing them, quickly revealing the massive amphibious creature attached.
 * Battle ensued, with several guards running off.
-* The party, a lone elvish woman, and two guards who remained engaged with the creature, eventually emerging victorious.
+* *The party*, a lone elvish woman, and two guards who remained engaged with the creature, eventually emerging victorious.
 * The guard took the group's name, 'The Four Horsemen', and left to handle the deserters.

 ### New Friend

-* Returning to the bar they bought drinks for the sailor in earlier, the party began to talk with and interrogate *B. B.*.
+* Returning to the bar they bought drinks for the sailor in earlier, *the party* began to talk with and interrogate *B. B.*.
 * *The party* was skeptical since she was a bit cagey, but eventually invited her back to the mansion.
 * Returning for the evening, we ended the session.